pbrandwijk/pbrandwijk.github.io/_posts/2020-07-03-my-initial-ubuntu-setup.md

 I keep as many as possible configuration (dot) files in a separate folder managed with git version control.
 This is tidier and allows easy portability.
 For this to work you do need to reference these files in the location that is expected by the respective program.

 ## Oh my Zsh
 This makes the shell look a lot better.
-Make sure you have `zsh` installed first.
+Make sure you have `curl`, `zsh` and `git` installed first.
 If you already have a `.zshrc` file, it will be backed up and then overwritten.
 ```console
 $ sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```